prysmaticlabs/documentation/website/docs/how-prysm-works/beacon-node.md

 ## Blockchain service

 The blockchain service is arguably the most important part of the project, as it allows the network to reach consensus on the state of the protocol itself.
-It is responsible for handling the life cycle of blocks, and applies the [fork choice rule](/docs/terminology#fork-choice-rule) and [state transition function](/docs/terminology#state-transition-function) provided by the [core package](#core-package) to advance the beacon chain.
+It is responsible for handling the life cycle of blocks, and applying the [fork choice rule](/docs/terminology#fork-choice-rule) and [state transition function](/docs/terminology#state-transition-function) provided by the [core package](#core-package) to advance the beacon chain.

-In Ethereum, blocks can be proposed in intervals known as _slots_, which are period of seconds.
+In Ethereum, blocks can be proposed in intervals known as _slots_, where each slot is a period of 12 seconds.
 During a slot, proposers are assigned to create and send blocks into the beacon node for acceptance.
-It is possible, however, that proposer may fail to do their job at their assigned slot; in this case, the blockchain service processes skipped slots appropriately to ensure that the chain does not stall.
+It is possible, however, that the proposer may fail to do their job at their assigned slot; in this case, the blockchain service processes skipped slots appropriately to ensure that the chain does not stall.

 ## Operations service